 How to get to Barcelona by bus

-Barcelona has three intercity bus stations: the Sants, located next to the train station and the homonymous metro stop; the Nord station, next to the Arc de Triomf metro station, and the Fabra i Puig station, next to the metro station of the same name and the train station of Sant Andreu Arenal.
+Barcelona has three intercity bus stations: Sants, located next to the train station and the homonymous metro stop; Nord station, next to the Arc de Triomf metro station and the closest to our beach apartments in Barcelona, and the Fabra i Puig station, next to the metro station of the same name and the train station of Sant Andreu Arenal.

 This is the point of departure and arrival of coaches connecting Barcelona with many other towns in the province, Spain and other European countries, such as France, Italy or Romania.

 Nowadays, the bus is one of the cheapest ways to get to the Catalan capital.

 How to get to Barcelona by train

 Sants station is the second busiest railway station in Spain, being only surpassed in number of passengers by Atocha station of Madrid.

 From here you can take the AVE, a high-speed train that allows you to travel from Madrid to Barcelona in just 2.5 hours, and from Zaragoza in 1.5 hours.
 However, there are also more affordable options, such as Avant, mid-range, regional or commuter trains, but they are not as fast.

 Some of the trains that leave from Sants reach important European cities, like Paris, Marseilles, Nice, Geneva, Brussels, Turin or Milan.

 Barcelona-El Prat Airport (BCN), located 15 km from the city and with about 40 million anual passengers, is the second busiest in Spain, only surpassed by the Adolfo Suárez Madrid-Barajas airport.